Home of Franklin D. Roosevelt National Historic Site: Roosevelt ownership

 During his presidency from March 4, 1933, until his death on April 12, 1945, Franklin made almost 200 visits to Springwood, although he eventually built wheelchair-friendly Top Cottage nearby as a home of his own.
 The main estate functioned as a "Summer White House" where the President hosted his political associates and other prominent national and international figures.
 In June 1939, when King George VI and Queen Elizabeth, accompanied by Prime Minister of Canada William Lyon Mackenzie King as minister in attendance, made the first visit of a reigning British monarch to the United States, they were hosted at Springwood.
 Other guests included British prime minister Winston Churchill, as well as European royalty such as Queen Wilhelmina, Princess Juliana, and Princess Beatrix of the Netherlands, and Crown Prince Olaf and Crown Princess Märtha of Norway.
 Further, Roosevelt used the estate as a retreat for himself and his political associates on the eves of three of the four elections in which he ran for president.
 When the incoming results indicated that he had won the election, he would go onto the front terrace to deliver his victory speech.
+In all four presidential elections, however, Dutchess County voted for Roosevelt's opponent.

 Roosevelt made his last visit to Springwood in the final week of March 1945, about two weeks before his death.
 At his own wish he was buried near the sundial in the Rose Garden on April 15, 1945.
 His wife was buried at his side after her death in 1962.
 Also interred there are Fala, their famous Scottish Terrier, and Chief, a German Shepherd also owned by FDR.